isaacdarcilla/catsu-react/README.md

 Start your development with a badass Design System for React Native inspired by Argon Design System.
 If you like Argon's Design System, you will love this react native app template!
 It features a huge number of components and screens built to fit together and look amazing.

-## Components

-Argon React Native features over 200 variations of components like buttons, inputs, cards, navigations etc, giving you the freedom of choosing and combining.
-All components can take variations in colour, that you can easily modify inside our theme file.

-You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
-We wanted the design process to be seamless, so switching from image to the real page is very easy to do.

-## Documentation
-The documentation for the Argon React Native is hosted at our [website](https://demos.creative-tim.com/argon-react-native/docs/).

 ## Installation